ekinnear/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

-For draft versions of WebTransport only, the server MUST NOT process any incoming WebTransport requests until the client settings have been received, as the client may be using a version of the WebTransport extension that is different from the one used by the server.
+For draft versions of WebTransport only, the server MUST NOT process any incoming WebTransport requests until the client settings have been received, as the client might be using a version of the WebTransport extension that is different from the one used by the server.

 ## Creating a New Session